-I've owned this lens for over 15 years and it's still one of my favorites and the one I reach for small products and macro.
+I've owned this lens for over 19 years--outliving dozens of EOS cameras--and it's still one of my favorites and the first one I reach for when shooting small products, flat art and general macro.

 Nikon Nikkor 50mm F2.0 AIS EOS 5D MKII, EF 50 2.5 CM (F16), RS-80N3 Remote Switch, Manfrotto 190 and 2 silver reflectors